The Ultimate In Birding Tours

 Turkey, Georgia & Cyprus: Day 17 Today we will drive to Adana airport, where our Turkey, Georgia & Cyprus birding tour ends in the late morning.

-(If you are not arranging your flights to and from the tour through us, we will be happy to arrange for a flight from Adana to Istanbul for you if you find this more convenient.
+(If you are not arranging your flights to and from the tour through us, we will be happy to arrange a flight from Adana to Istanbul for you if you find this more convenient.
 Just let us know.)

 TURKEY, GEORGIA & CYPRUS TOUR REPORT 2022